mozmeao/snippets-service/docs/overview.rst

 - Triggers a ``show_snippet`` event on the ``.snippet`` element.
 - Modifies all ``<a>`` tags in the snippet to add the snippet ID as a URL parameter.
 - Logs an impression for the displayed snippet by sending a request to the snippets metrics server.
 These requests are sampled and only go out 10% of the time.
+See also :doc:`data_collection` chapter for more information on the data send to the metrics server.

 If no snippets are available, the code falls back to showing default snippets included within Firefox itself.